What is a Fear-Free Certified Animal Hospital?

 An anxiety-free veterinary appointment starts at home.
 Let us know if your pet gets stressed going to the vet.
 We can offer suggestions to do at home before the visit.
 There may be options to send supplements or medication home before the visit to help with car sickness or to help decrease the level of stress at the vet.

-Let us know if you pet gets stressed coming into the lobby or with new people or other animals.
-We can have you wait in the car or in our outside waiting area then come directly into the exam room.
+Let us know if your pet gets stressed coming into the lobby or with new people or other animals.
+We can have you wait in the car or our outside waiting area then come directly into the exam room.
 We have several entrances to help.

 Let us know if your pet does better with male or female vets.

 Cats and small- to medium-sized dogs should be acclimated to their carriers.
 This can be accomplished by leaving the carrier out in an area of the home where the pet likes to be.
 Place a towel over the top of the carrier to help create a safe place with familiar scents.

 The carrier should be outfitted with toys, soft, comfortable bedding, or a non-slip mat, and should have a top-off option to make it more accessible.